TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Clears the global operation error, even if it is not set.
+Clears the traceback of both the current execution and of the interpreter.
+If no error has occurred nothing is done.

 ---